tolitius/monr/README.md

 monr gives options:

-      * "monr" does it all: just add that (rate "name") where you need it
+* monr does it all: just add that (rate "name") where you need it
-      * "Something" controls the rate: monr takes a "total count" :update function
+* Something controls the rate: monr takes a "total count" :update function
-      * "You" control the rate: an :inc-count function
+* You control the rate: an :inc-count function

-### "monr" does it all: just add that (rate "name") where you need it
+### monr does it all: just add that (rate "name") where you need it

 A simple way to get started is to just add a (rate "name") to where you need to monitor the rate.
 Here are the docs for the rate macro: